Friday, 17 June 2016

 Later, when we were sitting on a log next to our tent, a car came crawling up and stopped.
-It contained the manager of the camping ground and his Asian wife.
+It contained the manager of the camping ground (yes, it was indeed the camping ground) and his Asian wife.
 We explained that we had already taken the liberty of installing ourselves, and he said, “But where is your tent?”

-Only when we pointed it out did he see it, green on green.
-In exchange for €5 we got a key for the showers, which were in a metal shed at the side of the field, and promised to leave the key outside his mobile home in the morning, as we were leaving early.
+Only when we pointed at it did he see it, green on green.
+In exchange for €5 we got a key for the showers, which were in a metal shed at the side of the field.
+We promised to leave the key outside his mobile home in the morning, as we were leaving early.